AGiorgetti/agiorgetti.github.io/_drafts/journey-dotnetcore-app-types.md

 }
 {% endhighlight %}

-This file will be used by 'dotnet.exe' to work on all the projects of the solution.
+This file will be used by the [dotnet utility](https://docs.microsoft.com/en-us/dotnet/articles/core/tools/dotnet) to work on all the projects of the solution.

 - Create two subfolders named: "PortableApp" and "SelfContainedApp" and initialize the new 'empty' applications executing these bash command in each folder:

 {% highlight bat %}
 dotnet new